 It is advisable to keep the initial distances short, so as not to let the horse become out of balance and hence more onto the shoulders.
 Even at the start, the horse must be inclined to step under with the hind legs and take more of his own body weight.

 Common problems and mistakes in shoulder-in

-Although shoulder-in is not demanded of horses until medium level in BD dressage tests, it is a very useful schooling exercise that can be used to improve a horse’s engagement and suppleness, as soon as leg yielding has been mastered.
+Although shoulder-in is not demanded of horses until Elementary level in British Dressage tests, it is a very useful schooling exercise that can be used to improve a horse’s engagement and suppleness, as soon as leg yielding has been mastered.

 It’s also a very useful straightening exercise for horses that are inclined to be crooked; just position your horse’s shoulders slightly in from the track and he will immediately become straighter!

 - How to Structure a Dressage Training Plan for Your Horse